passport/www.passportjs.org/books/tutorials/password/verify.md

 # Verify Password

-Now that we are prompting the user for their username and password, the next step is to verify the password.

-To do that, we are going to use Passport and the `passport-local` strategy.
+In the [previous section](../prompt/), you created a page which prompts the user to enter their username and password.
+In this section, you'll verify that the password is correct.

-Install both as dependencies:
+Install `passport` and the `passport-local` strategy as dependencies.

 ```sh
 $ npm install passport
 $ npm install passport-local
 ```

-Next, we need to configure Passport.
-Open `'routes/auth.js'` and `require` the newly installed packages at line 2, below where `express` is `require`'d:
+Next, configure Passport.
+Open `'routes/auth.js'` and `require()` the newly installed packages at line 2, below where `express` is `require()`'d.

 ```js
 var express = require('express');